Ischaemic Stroke

 Eligibility

-- Thrombolysis can be started between 4.5-9 hours of known onset OR within 9 hours of the midpoint of sleep (for wake-up stroke), AND
+- Between 4.5-9 hours of known onset OR within 9 hours of the midpoint of sleep (for wake-up stroke), AND

 - Neuroimaging (CT / MR perfusion, or MRI DWI-FLAIR mismatch) shows potential to salvage brain tissue

-For UKMLA purposes, it is sufficient to know the standard thrombolysis eligibility of <4.5 hours from symptom onset.
+For non-specialist level, the key point is to recognise the standard thrombolysis window of <4.5 hours from symptom onset.

 Contraindications